 🍝What is Rasta Pasta?

-Rasta Pasta was invented by a chef called Lorraine Washington.
-It's a jerk flavoured Caribbean creamy coconut sauce with pasta.
-The sauce is 'Rasta' because it has jerk seasoning and other typical Caribbean flavours such as coconut and thyme.
-The trio of bell peppers (red, yellow and green) are the colours of the Rastafarian flag.
+Rasta Pasta was invented by chef Lorraine Washington.
+It's a jerk chicken flavored Caribbean creamy coconut sauce with pasta.
+The sauce is Rasta because it has jerk spices that would typically be used to make jerk chicken as well as other typical Caribbean flavors such as coconut and thyme.
+The trio of bell peppers (red, yellow and green peppers) are the colours of the Rastafarian flag.
 Even the type of pasta that was originally used (tagliatelle) looks a bit like dreadlocks.
-Any pasta is fine to use though - we used gemelli pasta which is beautiful and twisted.
+Any pasta is fine to use though - we used gemelli pasta which is beautiful and twisted and really clings to the creamy sauce.

-A vegan version of rasta pasta is not much different but uses vegan chicken, nutritional yeast instead of cheese, and won't use any dairy cream.
+A vegan version of rasta pasta is not much different to the original but uses vegan chicken, nutritional yeast instead of cheese, and won't use any dairy heavy cream.

-- Jerk seasoning - giving that delicious and spicy Carbibbean jerk flavour.
-You can use a dry seasoning (we love Steenbergs jerk spice) or a jar of liquid jerk seasoning.
+- Jamaican Jerk seasoning - giving that delicious and spicy Carbibbean jerk flavour.
+You can use a dry seasoning (we love Steenbergs jerk spice) or a jar of jerk marinade.
 Use between one and two tablespoons, depending on how spicy you want it.

 - Vegetable stock - gives extra flavour to the creamy sauce.

-- Bell peppers - one red, one green and one yellow (to match the colours of the Rastafarian flag).
+- Colorful Bell peppers - be sure to use one red pepper, one green pepper and one yellow (to match the rasta colors! ).

-- Garlic- as much as your heart desires.
+- Garlic Cloves- as much as your heart desires- I suggest at least three or four.

 - Turmeric - to give that hint of orange colour.